ProjectVH/HUST2022/README.md

 # Verify on Etherscan

-The simple contract and the advanced contract can be verified if you just set your `ETHERSCAN_TOKEN`.
+The advanced contract can be verified if you just set your `ETHERSCAN_TOKEN`.

 ## Misc
 There are some helpful scripts in `helpful_scripts.py`.